Many or all companies we feature compensate us. Compensation and editorial

 Your home’s value goes up by 2% each year.
 Here’s how the numbers would change based on when you settle the investment:

-But what if things don’t go as planned and your home’s value drops by 5% during your investment term?
-Hometap gets 15% of your home’s value regardless of settlement time frame:
+But what if things don’t go as planned, and your home’s value drops by 5% during your investment term?
+Hometap gets 15% of your home’s value regardless of the settlement time frame.

-Here’s when this cap might come into play in our example of a home originally worth $500,000 and $50,000 borrowed:
+Here’s when this cap might come into play in our example of a home originally worth $500,000 and a homeowner receiving a $50,000 investment from Hometap:

 ScenarioHome’s valueYour shareHometap’s share (capped)